top of page

 It's a question that we can't blame you for asking.
 A few bad apples have succeeded in giving financial advisers a pretty bad name recently.

-That said, I am fully aware that recent events have been enough to make even the most relaxed investors nervous.
+That said, we are fully aware that recent events have been enough to make even the most relaxed investors nervous.
 And rightly so.
 You all want to know if your money is safe and if you can really trust your Financial Adviser.

-If you have any concerns or questions about the security of your funds or investments I urge you to let me know and we will provide any help or documentation you request or require.
+If you have any concerns or questions about the security of your funds or investments we urge you to us know and we will provide any help or documentation you request or require.
 In the meantime, there are a few things you can do to help put your mind at ease.

 1. Melissa Caddick was able to mislead her clients by providing them with fraudulent statements that they took at face value.
 Make sure you have direct access, as in your own login, to all of the financial institutions and accounts where your money is held or invested.
 This may include a broking account, fund manager, investment admin platforms (ie Colonial First State and BT) any bank accounts, super accounts or term deposits they have access to.

 2. Check to see if your adviser is registered with ASIC.
 This is a register of people who provide personal advice on investments, superannuation and life insurance.
 Use this register to find out where a financial adviser has worked, their qualifications, training, memberships of professional bodies and what products they can advise on.
-You'll find me, Dean and Stella listed there.
 The new professional standard framework was introduced for new advisers in January, but by 2024 all existing advisers will need:

-• Comply with a code of ethics An accountant, unless they are licenced as a financial planner with ASIC, can't give you financial advice (and a financial planner also can't do your tax returns unless they're registered to do so).
+- Comply with a code of ethics An accountant, unless they are licensed as a financial planner with ASIC, can't give you financial advice (and a financial planner also can't do your tax returns unless they're registered to do so).

 3. What to ask your adviser to ensure they're compliant